 To determine this connection, the Supreme Court set up a three part test: if (1) the actions are sufficiently similar in kind; (2) they occur with sufficient frequency; and (3) they have not acquired a degree of permanence so that employees are on notice that further efforts at informal conciliation with the employer to obtain accommodation or end harassment would be futile

 If this test is met, the statute of limitations begins to run either when the course of sexual harassment has ended (such as when the employer fires the harasser) or when the employee is on notice that further efforts to end the unlawful conduct will be in vain.

 Proving a continuing violation can be challenging, but with the right legal team, it can be done.
-There are a variety of ways that the qualified California lawyers at Kingsley & Kingsley can assist you.
+There are a variety of ways that the qualified discrimination lawyers in Los Angeles at Kingsley & Kingsley can assist you.
 Take the first step to protecting yourself and stopping this hurtful and illegal behavior.
 Take advantage of a free initial consultation to discuss your specific case by calling the toll free number (888) 500-8469 or click here to contact us regarding your case.